wasmvision/wasmvision-site/content/_index.md

 wasmVision gets you going with computer vision using WebAssembly.

-It provides a high-performance computer vision processing engine that is designed to be customized and extended using WebAssembly.
+It provides a high-performance processing engine with advanced algorithms and vision models, that is designed to be customized and extended using WebAssembly.

 {{% /blocks/lead %}}